How much do we lose when we don’t see how much more we can be?

 A 2014 study found that of over 42,000 elected officials nationwide, from President to the county level, 90% are white, in a country that is 37% people of color.
 Additionally, 71% of elected officials are male, even though men comprise only 49% of the population of the U.S. Source: Reflective Democracy Campaign

-More to MN, a Young Women’s Initiative, will increase the agency, social capital, and civic engagement of participants by 80%.
+The Young Women’s Initiative will promote leadership of young women by increasing their agency, social capital, and civic engagement by 80%.

 Together, we are building a powerful, cross-sector movement led with and by young women driving solutions and change now, community by community, across Minnesota.